ctfer-io/terraform-provider-ctfd/docs/resources/challenge.md

 - `category` (String) Category of the challenge that CTFd groups by on the web UI.
 - `description` (String) Description of the challenge, consider using multiline descriptions for better style.
 - `name` (String) Name of the challenge, displayed as it.
+- `value` (Number) The value (points) of the challenge once solved.
+Internally, the provider will handle what target is legitimate depending on the `.type` value, i.e. either `value` for "standard" or `initial` for "dynamic".

 ### Optional